tinyplex/tinybase/site/guides/14_releases.md

 - Schema-based Typing (since v3.1)
 - ORM-like type definitions (since v2.2)

-These are each described in the new TinyBase and TypeScript guide.
+These are each described in the new TinyBase And TypeScript guide.

 Also in v3.1, the ORM-like type definition generation in the tools module has been extended to emit ui-react module definitions.